mk6i/retro-aim-server/docs/MACOS.md

    Grab the latest macOS release from the [Releases page](https://github.com/mk6i/retro-aim-server/releases) for your platform (Intel or Apple Silicon).

-   Because the Retro AIM Server `.app` has not been blessed by Apple, browsers such as Chrome may think it's a "suspicious" file and block the download, in which case you need to explicitly opt in to downloading the untrusted file.
+   Because the Retro AIM Server binary has not been blessed by Apple, browsers such as Chrome may think it's a "suspicious" file and block the download, in which case you need to explicitly opt in to downloading the untrusted file.